HeavyIonAnalysis/PFSimple/README.md

 first generation.
 Cascade decays with multiple stages as well as combinations of 2- and 3-body-decays can get reconstructed.

-Several example parameter files can be found in the folder at_interface.
+Several example parameter files can be found in the folder at_interface/example_parfiles.

 ## First run